Frostpaw the Polar Bear rallies to #KeepItInTheGround with Center supporters in Washington, DC. (Photo by Suchat Pederson.)

 Our public lands and oceans provide enormous environmental benefits, from clean air, water and natural ecosystems to habitat for some of our most imperiled wildlife.
 But they also contain vast carbon stores — fossil fuels that, if developed, would spell disaster for the world’s climate.

 In a landmark 2015 report, The Potential Greenhouse Gas Emissions of U.S. Federal Fossil Fuels, EcoShift Consulting, on behalf of the Center for Biological Diversity and Friends of the Earth, completed the first-ever estimate of the volume and potential life-cycle greenhouse emissions of nonfederal and publicly owned federal fossil fuels.

-As global warming threatens to accelerate the extinction crisis, the highest and best use of our public lands and oceans is to provide safe harbor for species by protecting the ecological systems upon which they, and we, ultimately depend.
+As global warming threatens to accelerate the extinction crisis, the highest and best use of our public lands and oceans is to provide safe harbor for diverse species by protecting the ecological systems upon which they, and we, ultimately depend.

-The administration has leased nearly 15 million acres of public land and 21 million acres of ocean to the industry.
 More than 67 million acres — an area 55 times larger than Grand Canyon National Park — are now leased.

 The “all-of-the-above” policy comes at a high cost for our natural and national heritage.
 It industrializes America’s public lands, pollutes pristine rivers and coastlines, endangers underprivileged communities, and pushes wildlife closer to extinction.

 And it’s a recipe for climate disaster: Each new federal fossil fuel lease commits the world to more climate disruption.